 You use your problem solving skills to address issues that seem to be preventing you from achieving your goals.
 When you adopt a positive approach, and view the situation as a challenge that you are confident you can handle, then finding a solution will become an easier process.
 Avoiding the problem, just complaining about the problem, or refusing to acknowledge there is a problem – this will not help move a situation forward.
 Without a positive attitude, you may just give up and say there’s nothing you can do!

 However, not every problem that you encounter in life is necessarily your responsibility to fix.
 You may simply be experiencing the effects of someone else’s problem – sometimes it can be a judgement call to recognise “Whose problem is this?”

-Four problem solving tips, of a general nature to keep in mind ….
+Whether the problem is of a business or personal nature, here are four problem solving tips of a general nature to keep in mind ….

 Problem-solving tip # 1 : Be flexible

 Sometimes, you may need to be willing to try new things in order to deal with the situation.
 So keep an open mind – and be willing to look at a situation from different angles.

 Problem-solving tip # 2 : Take time to think